Hervanta: Recreation

 On the north edge of Hervanta at Lukonmäki is a downhill skiing centre with two skiing runs and one lift.
 The ski centre also includes a small ski jump tower that is clearly visible when entering Hervanta from the north along Hervannan valtaväylä road.

 On the west side of Hervanta is located lake Suolijärvi that has a small beach for sunbathing and swimming.
-Around the lake goes two trails.
-The innermost and smaller trail goes around the lake near the shore while the outermost one makes a longer route keeping a fair distance to the lake.
+Around the lake are two trails; The innermost and smaller trail goes around the lake near the shore while the outermost one makes a longer route keeping a fair distance from the lake.
 The longer route is linked to the trail network stretching around Tampere.
 The trails are used for jogging and cross-country skiing (during winter).

 Hervanta has numerous small sport fields that are generally used for soccer and Finnish baseball.
-During winter some of the fields are frozen for ice-skating and ice hockey.
+During winter, some of the fields are frozen for ice-skating and ice hockey.

-Hervanta also has a kind of a central park called Ahvenispuisto around lake Ahvenisjärvi.
-In southern part of Hervanta there is another big park called Näyttelijänpuisto.
+Ahvenispuisto around lake Ahvenisjärvi could be considered as Hervanta's central park.
+In the southern part of Hervanta there is another large park called Näyttelijänpuisto.
 Näyttelijänpuisto has a disc golf track and a noteworthy hill that is used for tobogganing in winter.
-In addition to the two mentioned parks there are numerous smaller parks.
+Hervanta has numerous smaller parks in addition to these.

 Hervanta has a few barbecue stalls serving popular kebab food, including Hervannan Grilli.